larsjuhljensen/JensenLab/_pages/training_stringapp_ddpm.md

 Like STRING, the DISEASES database integrates several types of evidence, in this case automatic text mining, manually curated knowledge, and experimental evidence from genome-wide association studies.

-_Are there any proteins that are supported by all three types of evidence (for example INS)?_
+_Is the protein INS supported by all three types of evidence?
+If yes, how confident is each source (in number of stars)?_

 ### 2.2 Disease network retrieval